joshbegley/nyt-latest/previous.md

 `On Saturday, Ukraine hit two warehouses in Russia in strikes that killed at least eight people and injured 62.`\
 https://www.nytimes.com/2026/07/19/world/europe/russia-ukraine-strikes.html

-**Iran War Live Updates: U.S. and Iran Edge Closer to Wider War After U.S. Service Members Killed**\
+**Iran War Live Updates: U.S. and Iran Edge Closer to Wider War After U.S. Soldiers Killed**\
-`The U.S. military said it had targeted Iranian forces that were responsible for an attack on a base in Jordan that left two American service members dead and one missing.`\
+`The United States was said to be sending more warplanes to the Middle East, a move that was already in the works before Iranian fire killed two soldiers in Jordan.`\
 https://www.nytimes.com/live/2026/07/19/world/iran-war-strikes-trump-hormuz

 **Argentines, Already ‘Losing Their Minds,’ Brace for World Cup Final**\